Flinders Ranges: Features and attractions

 The southern ranges are notable for the Pichi Richi heritage steam and diesel railway and Mount Remarkable National Park.

-The Heysen Trail and Mawson Trail run for several hundred kilometres along the ranges, providing scenic long distance routes for walkers, cyclists and horse-riders.
+The Heysen Trail (named for artist Hans Heysen) and Mawson Trail (named for geologist and Antarctic explorer Sir Douglas Mawson) runs for several hundred kilometres along the ranges, providing scenic long distance routes for walkers, cyclists and horse-riders.

 Protected areas

 Several small areas in the ranges have the protected area status.
 These include the Ikara-Flinders Ranges National Park near Wilpena Pound/Ikara, the Mount Remarkable National Park in the south near Melrose, the Arkaroola Protection Area in the north, The Dutchmans Stern Conservation Park west of Quorn, and the Mount Brown Conservation Park south of Quorn.

 Geology

 The Flinders Ranges are composed largely of folded and faulted sediments of the Adelaide Geosyncline.
 This very thick sequence was deposited in a large basin during the Neoproterozoic on the passive margin of the ancient continent of Rodinia.
 During the Cambrian (about 540 million years ago) the area underwent the Delamerian orogeny, when this sequence of rocks was folded and faulted into a large mountain range.
 The area has undergone subsequent erosion resulting in the relatively low ranges today.

 Most of the high ground and ridgetops are sequences of quartzites that outcrop along strike.
 The high walls of Wilpena Pound are formed by the outcropping beds of the eponymous Pound Quartzite in a synclinal structure.
 Synclines form other high parts of the Flinders, including the plateau of the Gammon Ranges and the Heysen Range.
 Cuesta forms are also very common.

 The Ranges are renowned for the Ediacara Hills, south-west of Leigh Creek, where in 1946 some of the oldest fossil evidence of animal life was discovered.
 Similar fossils have subsequently been found in the ranges, including at Nilpena, with an application being made for World Heritage listing to help protect the sites.
 In 2004 a new geological period, the Ediacaran Period, was created to mark the appearance of Ediacaran biota.